wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 # Create Your First Service

-To learn how to create a Choreo service, let's try a simple scenario.
+To learn how to create a service, let's try a simple scenario.
 In this example, you are creating a service that consumes a public API that fetches the current active COVID-19 cases in a specified country, testing it, deploying it, and then observing its performance.

 ## Step 1: Create the service

-To create the Choreo service, follow the procedure below:
+To create the service, follow the procedure below:

-1. Access the Choreo Console via https://console.choreo.dev/.
+1. Access the Choreo Development Console via https://console.choreo.dev/.

 2. Sign in using either your Google or GitHub credentials.

 3. In the **Services** page, click **Create**.
 You are directed to the low-code view

-4. Under **Create with Choreo**, enter `covid-stats` as the name of your Choreo service.
+4. Under **Create with Choreo**, enter `covid-stats` as the name of your service.

 5. Select **GET** as the HTTP method, and enter `activecases` as the relative path from host.